zhou-yg/tarat/doc/[v0] architecture.md

 ## runner

 - runner
+  - class
+    - so that can keep memory
   - instantiate "CurrentRunnerScope" and recod
     - maybe with "serialized parameters" in server side
   - get BM result